Investment Casting Process

 - It is used for casting intricate shapes with undercuts.
 Intricate shapes are shapes which are difficult or complicated to make.
 With the help of investment casting, these complicated castings are made.

-- Investment casting gives very smooth surface with no parting line generated.
+- Investment casting gives a very smooth surface with no parting line generated.

 - This casting method gives castings with good dimensional accuracy.

 - It is used for casting non-machinable alloys and radioactive metals.
-Unmachinable alloys are those alloys which are difficult to be worked on by machine tool operations, like cutting, boring of holes, and milling.
-Most unmachinable alloys are brittle in nature.
-White cast Iron is a typical example of unmachinable alloy.
+Nonmachinable alloys are those alloys which are difficult to be worked on by machine tool operations, like cutting, boring of holes, and milling.
+Most nonmachinable alloys are brittle in nature.
+White cast Iron is a typical example of the nonmachinable alloy.